praxeo/MisterWhisper/README.md

 Keep F8 pressed while talking, the text will be inserted into the currently active software after key release.

+To change or access settings, right click on the tray icon.

 # Advanced Usage
 If you want to use a remote server, launch the *whisper.cpp* server on the remote machine, for example (the server ip is 192.168.1.100) :